KordingLab/DAD/data/data/README.md

 If you use any of the datasets and/or code contained in this repository, please cite this preprint.
 If you have questions, please contact evaLdyer{at}gmail{dot}com.
 ___
 ### Download data
-If you want to download the data used in our paper and demos, please download the mat files [here](https://dl.dropboxusercontent.com/u/1260288/Data/DAD-Data/DAD-data-8-24-2017.zip).
+If you want to download the data used in our example scripts, please download the mat files [here](https://dl.dropboxusercontent.com/u/1260288/Data/DAD-Data/Archive.zip).
 To use some of the test scripts in the repo, make sure to save the mat files in this folder ('/DAD/data/').